Sub6/jekyll-website/_posts/2021-04-12-android-power.md

 ### Explanation

-The command `settings get global` is used here to get (read only) the current status of `ariplane_mode_radios`, which is actually the list of every available radios which will be disabled if `Airplane Mode` is enabled.
+The command `settings get global` is used here to get (read only) the current status of `airplane_mode_radios`, which is actually the list of every available radios which will be disabled if `Airplane Mode` is enabled.
 The available radios are:

-|---
 | Keyword | Explanation
 |-|:-|
 | `cell` | Cellular radio, which includes GPRS (2G), UMTS (3G), LTE (4G) and 5G.